naru0504/craftalert/docs-src/docs/index.md

   **Description:**

-  An icon for the modal. colorfulalert comes with 4 built-in icons that you can use:
+  An icon for the modal. craftalert comes with 4 built-in icons that you can use:

   - `"warning"`
   - `"error"`